Awful/Awful.app/README.md

 ## Contribute

 You can help!
-See our [contribution guidelines](CONTRIBUTING.md).
+See our [contribution guidelines](CONTRIBUTING.md) and please come visit [the thread][current thread] to say hi.

 ### Project Structure

 Awful is broken down somewhat:

 * `Awful` is the iOS app.
-* `AwfulCore` is a framework that does the scraping and networking with the Forums.
+* `AwfulCore` is a Swift package that does the scraping and networking with the Forums.
 It's meant to be compatible with all Apple platforms, but nobody's really tried beyond iOS.
-* `Smilies` is a framework that downloads smilies and presents them as a keyboard.
+* `Smilies` is a Swift package that downloads smilies and presents them as a keyboard.
 It's meant to be compatible with all Apple platforms, but nobody's really tried beyond iOS.

 ### Theming